Barbara Kopple: Ethics

-Past financial struggles influenced Kopple's embrace of commercial projects, her recent partnership was with YouTube's production of This is Everything: Gigi Gorgeous.
+Past financial struggles influenced Kopple's embrace of commercial projects, her recent partnership was with YouTube's production of This Is Everything: Gigi Gorgeous.
 She has partnered with studios such as ABC, NBC, Lifetime Television, Disney Channel and The Weinstein Company.
 Kopple responds to criticism surrounding lack of authenticity in commissioned films citing the conventions of cinéma vérité and direct cinema that she followed in her first films.
 She relies on a neutral outlook when approaching the subject matter of her films, some of whom were controversial figures such as Woody Allen and Mike Tyson.

-She upholds the strength of women filmmakers citing Rory Kennedy, Mirra Bank, Liz Garbus, and Kristi Jacobson as both colleagues and inspirations.
-She notes also that there is a benefit to being a woman filmmaker in that "it's easier because people are not intimidated by you."
-She utilizes the underestimation of women as a positive bridge to understanding her subjects.
-When asked about the domination of men in the film industry she explains that, for better or for worse, this does not impact her; there are few men in her field as there is little money in documentary filmmaking.

-Kopple actively participates in organizations that address social issues and support independent filmmaking.

 Personal life

 Kopple describes herself as a "filmmaker and mom."
 She is a niece of the American playwright Murray Burnett.